cristian-grecu/master-baccarat-2025/README.md

 ### SSH Access

-You can only access `ssh-soc.ece.ubc.ca` va ssh if you are already on the UBC network (from a lab, from residence, etc).
-If you are at home, you must first connect using UBC's VPN service, or indirectly by first connecting via ssh to `ssh.ece.ubc.ca`.
+To access the licensed ModelSim, you must be logged in to `ssh-soc.ece.ubc.ca` via ssh.
+You can only access that server if you are already on the UBC network such as a lab, residence, or UBC WiFi.
+If you are away from UBC, eg at home, you must first connect either directly using UBC's VPN service, or indirectly using ssh to `ssh.ece.ubc.ca`.

 To get your ECE account and (reset) your password, go to:
 [https://id.ece.ubc.ca](https://id.ece.ubc.ca).